owensgl/intro-genomics/labs/lab_5.md

 ### Activity
 - Sometimes you will want to extract the sequence from a specific region of the genome.
 You can do this using samtools faidx.
 Figure out how to output the region NC_001135.5:10030-10130.
 - Other times, you'll want to work on only a subset of chromosomes.
-Find the two longest chromosomes and output only those two chromosomes to a separate fasta file.
+Write a script that finds the two longest chromosomes and outputs only those two chromosomes to a separate fasta file.

 ***